 Clinical trials are research studies that look at new ways to prevent, detect, or treat disease.
 The goal of clinical trials is to find out whether a new test or treatment works and is safe.
 Clinical trials can also look at other aspects of care, such as improving the quality of life for people with chronic illnesses.

 Depending on the qualifications for a particular clinical trial, you may be able to participate whether you're in good health or not, or at any age.
+Learn more about women in clinical trials.

 What to Know Before Participating in a Clinical Trial